Clara’s Courgette Oven Fries

 Adapting a French classic to make it glutenfree and infusing my favorite flavors!
 You can substitute any stone fruit of equal weight and the poaching time will vary based on the type, size and ripeness of the fruit.
 Serving with Crème Fraîche is a MUST, if you can’t find it then try freshly whipped cream instead of ice-cream.

-*Note: by using plant based milk, butter and cream you can absolutely adapt it into a Dairy Free dessert
+*Note: by using plant based milk, butter and cream you can absolutely adapt it into a Dairy Free dessert.
+Wouldn’t recommend going egg-free as those proteins are essential for the custardy experience

 Ingredients (serves 4)